finotes/finotes.github.io/_posts/2018-02-02-swift-docs.md

 ### Listen for Issue
 You can listen for and access every issue in realtime using the Fn.listenForIssues() API.
+You need to add the listener in your AppDelegate file.
 ```swift

     func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {